 Shades of Black at a Glance

 Graphite black is a dark grayish-black shade similar to mineral graphite.
-The shade imparts a modern and industrial feel.
-It blends with metallic accents such as silver or chrome.
+It imparts a modern, industrial feel and blends with metallic accents such as silver or chrome.
 Graphite black’s subtle hue complements geometric patterns in minimalist living spaces and home offices.

-The shade is a deep, glossy black that draws inspiration from volcanic glass with a similar name.
-Obsidian black creates a luxurious feel in interior design.
+Obsidian is a deep, glossy black that draws inspiration from volcanic glass with a similar name.
+It creates a luxurious feel in interior design.

 Designers use the shade as a high-gloss finish on cabinetry, countertops, and backsplashes.
 The shade also adds depth and dimension to compact spaces.

 Raven black is named after the glossy plumage of the raven bird.
 It’s a dark shade that suits various interior design styles.
-The shade is a great base color for spaces with bright-colored accents.
+It’s a great base color for spaces with bright-colored accents.
 It also enhances the cohesive look of monochromatic color schemes.